 Swipe up or down with three fingers.

-If you have Australian scrolling turned on, swipe up.
-If you have traditional scrolling turned on, swipe down.
+If you have Reverse scrolling turned off, swipe up.
+If you have Reverse scrolling turned on, swipe down.

 |Close a tab||Point to the tab, then tap or click the touchpad with three fingers.|